cybera/GithubIntroduction/README.md

     git push --set-upstream origin MyNewBranch
 ```

-Where oh no!
-We have an error.
+Okay now git is complaining an issue here.
 This is because we forgot to tell github that we have a new branch locally.
 We can fix that by doing what many before us have failed to do: Reading the error message and doing exactly what it tells us

 ```bash
 $ git push --set-upstream origin MyNewBranch